Brooklyn shooting: Sunset Park neighbourhood rocked by subway attack

 Sunset Park is located on the southwestern edge of Brooklyn overlooking the Upper Bay

-Brooklyn’s Sunset Park neighbourhood is reeling after a subway station attack that left at least five shot and 13 wounded on Tuesday morning.
+Brooklyn’s Sunset Park neighbourhood is reeling after a subway station attack that left at least 10 shot and 18 wounded on Tuesday morning.

 Sunset Park is located on the southwestern edge of Brooklyn overlooking the Upper Bay between New York and New Jersey, with views of the Statue of Liberty.